Operations Between Selections

 Inverting A Selection (Inverse Set)

 This selection operation can only be performed on one selection at a time.
 It simply creates a new result which has all of the records not in the result.
-So for example, if you had a selection result of all the people who responded to your ABC campaign, creating the inverse of that result would have all of the people who did not respond.
+So for example, if you had a selection result of all the people who live in the state of New Hampshire, creating the inverse of that result would give you have all of the people in your database who live in a any state other than New Hampshire.
 To apply this operation to a selection, highlight the selection in the Selection Results window and click Selections, Create The Inverse Of As A New Result (Inverse Set).

 Convert To Header Orientation